PNNL-CompBio/2020-04.01-02-PNNL-SWC/index.md

 <h2 id="register">Registration</h2>

-We have transitioned to a sustainable model that will enable us to train new instructors, pay the instructors we have, offer a larger variety of workshops and ultimately one day provide snacks during the workshop.
+We have transitioned to a sustainable model that will enable us to train new instructors, pay the instructors we have, offer a larger variety of workshops and ultimately <a href="provide snacks during the workshop.
 Therefore, we now charge $452.05 for the two day workshop.
+Please work with your manager if funding is of concern.
 To register, go to your PNNL training page at <a href="https://elm.pnl.gov">https://elm.pnl.gov</a>, and select the "Self-enroll tab" in the upper right-hand corner.
 Next, find the Software carpentry workshop and click enroll.
 <p>